ritikbhatt20/SolIot/README.md

 3. **Update a Node**:
    Use the Next.js application to update node details such as uptime, heartbeat, and bytes.

+4. **Unregister a node**:
+   Use the Next.js application to unregister a node by providing the node details.

 ### Project Structure